Grand Trunk Western 6039: Historical significance

 No. 6039 is the sole survivor of the GTW's 4-8-2 locomotives, and it is one of only seventeen steam locomotives from the GTW that are preserved.
-It was also the one of the last steam locomotives to ever regularly operate in the state of Vermont.
-No. 6039 was also one of the very first steam locomotives to be a part of the Steamtown collection, and the only locomotive in the collection with a 4-8-2 wheel arrangement.
+It was also one of the last steam locomotives to ever regularly operate in the state of Vermont.
+No. 6039 was also one of the first steam locomotives to be a part of the Steamtown collection, and the only locomotive in the collection with a 4-8-2 wheel arrangement.